 Years at No. 1: 2009, 2008, 2007, 2006, 2002

-Vital Intel: The first restaurant to nab the top spot, elBulli also holds the record for the longest time spent at no. 1.
+Vital Intel: The first restaurant to nab the top spot, elBulli ties with Noma for most years spent at number one.
 The Spanish restaurant pioneered modernist, molecular gastronomy techniques, and elBulli chef Ferran Adrià trained several renowned chefs early in their careers, including José Andrés and fellow World’s 50 Best chef René Redzepi.

 The Fat Duck, Bray, England